GitHubLuCheng/Implementation-of-JoSEC-COLING-22/README.md

 # Debiasing Word Embeddings with Nonlinear Geometry

-Our code is adapted from [Debiasing Multiclass Word Embeddings](https://github.com/TManzini/DebiasMulticlassWordEmbedding) (NAACL 2019)
+Implementation of our COLING22 paper Debiasing Word Embeddings with Nonlinear Geometry [1] Our code is adapted from [Debiasing Multiclass Word Embeddings](https://github.com/TManzini/DebiasMulticlassWordEmbedding) (NAACL 2019)

 The repository has two main components.